Satyendra444/domain-monitor-service/README.md

 - ❌ Failed domain checks with error details
 - 📧 Email sending status
 - ⏰ Scheduled check notifications

+## 🛠️ Extending & Customizing

+You can extend this service to support additional notification channels (e.g., SMS, Slack, Telegram) by adding new modules and updating the alert logic in `src/index.js` and `src/emailService.js`.

+**Steps to add a new notification channel:**
+1. Create a new service file (e.g., `smsService.js` or `slackService.js`)
+2. Implement a method to send alerts via the new channel
+3. Update the main service logic to call your new method when domains are down
+4. Add configuration options to `.env` and `src/config.js` as needed

+This modular approach makes it easy to integrate with any alerting system your organization uses.

 ## 🎯 Production Deployment